kieranknowles1/trilium-character-sheet/readme.md

 Create a new note from the **Character Sheet** template, and fill in the details in the **Data** subnote.
 The note will then display your character sheet.

 Any missing fields will be highlighted in red.
+See the **Schema** sub note for the expected structure of a character sheet.